max-p-log-p/ViB/README.md

 Add the following mappings to your ~/.vimrc file with ^R entered as Ctrl-V+Ctrl-R, ^M entered as Ctrl-V+Ctrl-M, ^[OD entered as Ctrl-V+Left:

-	map \g mgyw:%!tail -n"\|html "$(head -n1)"\|vib
+	map \g mgyw:%!tail -^R"\|html "$(head -1)"\|vib^M

-	map \f yw:%!tail -n^R"\|form "$(head -n1)"
+	map \f yw:%!tail -^R"\|form "$(head -1)" --data-raw

 	map \u :%!html https://\|vib^[OD^[OD^[OD^[OD

-	map \j ywG:$-^R"+^M
+	map \j :set lines=4^MmjywG:$-^R"+^M

 The \g, \f and \j mapping should be used at the beginning of a link number (explained more below).
 The mapping \u can be used at any location.
 The \g mapping is used for clicking links.
 After undo, the mg command is used to allow the user to return to the original position by entering `g.
 The \f mapping is used for http requests that send form data.
 To send a form with get data, append " -G" after typing \f.
 To send a form with post data, type \f followed by pressing enter.
+To send a form with a file, change the --data-raw to -F followed by pressing enter.
 The \j mapping is used to find the link corresponding to a link number.
-The \u mapping is used to request a url or to get the raw html of the site by changing the value https:// to "$(tail -n1)" and deleting the following text '|vib'.
+It will set the window size to 4.
+To restore the window size, execute any shell command.
+To return to the original link, press `j.
+The \u mapping is used to request a url.

 Links
 -----